grafana/mimir/docs/sources/reference-http-api/_index.md

 This endpoint is compatible with the Prometheus range query endpoint.
 When the system sends a request through the query-frontend, the query-frontend uses caching and execution parallelization to accelerate the query.

-For more information about Prometheus range queries, refer to [range query](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries).
+For more information about Prometheus range queries, refer to Prometheus [range query](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries).

 Requires [authentication](#authentication).